Subscription Modal Banner

 Venus Zoleta

-With all the non-stop rains and high tides, it's important to stay in the loop regarding flood-prone areas in the Philippines.
-You don’t want to get stranded on the road hungry and soaking wet, or for your cars to get damaged
+With all the non-stop rains, it's important to stay in the loop regarding flood-prone areas in the Philippines.
+You don’t want to get stranded on the road soaking wet and worrying about a potentially damaged car.

-Knowing these flood-prone areas in the Philippines will also guide you on where to park or pass through when traveling.
+Taking note of these areas will also guide you on where to park or pass through when traveling.

-Flooding in Caloocan City is usually caused by a river overflow, excessive rainfall, and inadequate channel capacity.
+Flooding in Caloocan City is usually caused by river overflow, excessive rainfall, and inadequate channel capacity.

 • Rizal Avenue